marius139/RULF/README.md

 Prerequisites:
- - Matlab 2018a or newer
+ - MATLAb 2018a or newer
  - Peter Corke's Robotic toolbox 10.1 or newer
  - Simulink and Simscape
  - Maple 2018 or newer